michaeldfallen/sbt-mustache/README.md

 , publish it locally and make use of it to do basic Mustache compilation and rendering.

-###Working
+####Working
 - Copy `.mustache` files from the `src/mustache` directory into the classpath
 - Generate a `MusacheFactory` object that can compile your mustache files from the classpath

-###To do
+####To do

-- Generate objects for each mustache file that knows how to access the template
+#####Generate objects for each mustache file that knows how to access the template

-e.g. If I have a file at `src/mustache/test/myTemplate.mustache` there should be a Scala object at `mustace.test.myTemplate` that knows how to render the template.
+If I have a file at `src/mustache/test/myTemplate.mustache` there should be a Scala object at `mustace.test.myTemplate` that knows how to render the template.

-- Generate traits that shadow the mustache objects so we can mix them in to presenters
+#####Generate traits that shadow the mustache objects so we can mix them in to presenters

-e.g. If we have the object above then we should be able to define a class that extends a trait that calls of to the object:
+If we have the object above then we should be able to define a class that extends a trait that calls of to the object:

 ```